 The journey must start or finish in South Australia for the permit to be valid.

-Where a permit is required to travel interstate, it is advisable to check with the interstate authority to ensure the permit is valid for the nominated journey.
+If you're travelling interstate, you should check with the interstate authority to ensure the permit is valid for the planned trip.

 Lost or damaged permit

-If a permit is lost or damaged, you can access a free replacement from your mySAGOV account, providing the permit is not expired.
+If a permit is lost or damaged, you can access a free replacement from your mySAGOV account, as long as the permit is not expired.